Gentle Somatic movement

 The soma is you body or your being.
 To have somatic awareness is to become aware of yourself and your movements from an internal perspective.
 Somatic movements are gentle and are designed to help you cultivate awareness of those places in your body you have become unaware.
 We become unaware of places in our body all the time, either through injury or through habituated patterns of unconscious movement.
 Based on the principles of Hanna Somatic Education, these gentle movements use 'pandiculations' to help the brain to muscle pathway remember and re-pattern itself.
 Pandiculation is a controlled and gentle contraction and release of a muscle to help re--set and re-activate optimum muscular function.

-What to expect from Gentle Somatic Movement and Yoga
+What to expect from Gentle Somatic Movement

 The sessions are run in a calming environment with blankets and cushions to keep you comfortable.
 Sessions start by guiding you into mindful awareness of your body and any places you are holding on to tension.
 When you become aware of these areas you can release and gently unwind unhelpful patterns of tightness and holding on.
 From this relaxed beginning, gentle movements help you further to unwind and release muscular tension.
 This is a deeply relaxing process and you are invited at every stage to feel into the space, ease and comfort you are creating within yourself.